Supplied Code of Conduct

-Telna strives to conduct business only with suppliers who demonstrate a strong commitment to sustainable development with ethical principles in place to ensure the wellbeing of employees, society and the environment.
+Telna strives to conduct business only with suppliers who demonstrate a solid commitment to sustainable development with ethical principles to ensure the wellbeing of employees, society and the environment.

 The Telna Supplier Code of Conduct outlines required standards to ensure that conditions along supply chains are safe and responsible.

-Suppliers must operate in full compliance with the laws and regulations of the countries in which they operate, and any other regulation of other jurisdictions that may be applicable to them.
+Suppliers must fully comply with the countries they operate in and any other regulations of other jurisdictions that may apply to them.
 They are expected to take all reasonable measures to ensure this Code across their business operations.

 The Code consists of five sections:

-Where appropriate, Suppliers will establish a management system in which the scope is in line with the principles of this Code, and is in accordance with international standards.
+Where appropriate, Suppliers will establish a management system in which the scope is in line with the principles of this Code and is following international standards.
 This system will be designed to ensure compliance with applicable laws, conformance with this Code, and identify related operational risks.
-It may contain elements such as company policy towards corporate responsibilities; identification of management accountability; training and development programs; performance objectives with implementation plans; compliance assessment; etc.
+It may contain company policy towards corporate responsibilities; identification of management accountability; training and development programs; performance objectives with implementation plans; compliance assessment; etc.

-Suppliers are required to respect the human rights of workers, and to manage them in compliance with internationally accepted standards of work as defined in the International Labour Organization (ILO) conventions.
+Suppliers are required to respect workers' human rights and manage them in compliance with internationally accepted standards of work as defined in the International Labour Organization (ILO) conventions.

 All work should be voluntary, and workers should be free to terminate their role after providing reasonable notice.

 There shall be no use of child labour involved in business operations.
-“Child” refers to any person employed under the age of 15, or under the minimum age for employment in the country.
+"Child" refers to any person employed under the age of 15 or the minimum age for employment in the country.
 Workplace apprenticeship programs that comply with all laws and regulations are encouraged.

-Suppliers must comply with all applicable wage laws, including those relating to minimum wages, overtime hours and legally mandated benefits.
+Suppliers must comply with all applicable wage laws, including minimum wages, overtime hours and legally mandated benefits.
 They will also ensure that no worker experiences inhumane working conditions.

-Suppliers shall make a consistent effort to provide a workplace free from harassment or discrimination based on race, age, colour, gender, sexual orientation, disability, pregnancy, religion, political beliefs, or civil status.
-This includes during both the hiring and employment processes such as promotions, recognition and access to training.
+Suppliers shall consistently provide a workplace free from harassment or discrimination based on race, age, colour, gender, sexual orientation, disability, pregnancy, religion, political beliefs, or civil status.
+This includes both the hiring and employment processes such as promotions, recognition and access to training.
 Workers possess the right to freely join labour unions, seek representation, and bargain collectivity.